Utami Hayashishita: Dream Star Fighting Marigold (2024–2026)

 On April 15, 2024, former Stardom executive producer Rossy Ogawa held a press conference to announce his new promotion Dream Star Fighting Marigold, with Hayashishita being one of the initial roster members.
-On May 20, 2024, at Marigold's debut event Marigold Fields Forever, Hayashishita performed in a tag-team match alongside Giulia in a losing effort against Sareee and Bozilla.
-On July 13, at Summer Destiny, Hayashishita faced WWE's Iyo Sky in a match between former leaders of Stardom's Queen's Quest.
-She was unsuccessful at the event.
+On May 20, 2024, at Marigold's debut event Marigold Fields Forever, Hayashishita main evented the show in a tag-team match alongside Giulia, in a losing effort against Sareee and Bozilla.
+On July 13, at Summer Destiny, Hayashishita faced WWE's Iyo Sky in a match between former leaders of Stardom's Queen's Quest, in a losing effort.

 On September 28, Hayashishita became the inaugural Dream★Star GP winner, after defeating Mai Sakurai in the finals.
 On January 3, 2025, at First Dream, Hayashishita defeated Sareee to win the Marigold World Championship.
+Hayashishita held the championship for 296 days, making successful defenses against Tank, Bozilla, MIRAI and GHC Women's Champion Takumi Iroha.
+On October 26, 2025, Hayashishita lost the Marigold World Championship to Dream★Star GP winner Miku Aono at Grand Destiny.

+On April 25, 2026, Hayashishita unsuccessfully challenged Aono for the Marigold World Championship.
+After the match, Hayashishita announced that she would be leaving Marigold after Shine Forever on May 23.
+At Shine Forever, Hayashishita wrestled her final match for Marigold, teaming with Maddy Morgan and Takumi Iroha in a losing effort against Mai Sakurai, Miku Aono and MIRAI.